Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 either the college or in the city, with doing this brings even more problems, these problems being:

--   Permission must be sought from APCAO to allow a sensor to be placed on their parking premises.
+-   Permission must be sought from the parking company APCAO to allow a sensor to be placed on their parking premises.

 -   If permission is granted the sensor would only be on a raspberry pi it could easily get damaged or stolen.